 - Roasted Pumpkin Pizza

 Here are a few other ways to cook with pesto:

 - Mix with softened butter, then serve with corn on the cob or fresh baked bread.

 - Add to an omelet or drizzle over scrambled eggs.
 This Pesto Breakfast Skillet from Naturally Ella looks scrumptious, too!

-- Stir into mayo to make a dipping sauce for french fries.
+- Stir into mayo to make a dipping sauce for french fries or sandwich spread.